jiriknesl/delayed_job/README.markdown

 Changes
 -------
+* 2.0.1: named_scope Delayed::Job.failed/finished/unfinished (jobs that have failed, have finished ok or still haven't been done)
 * 2.0.0: Contains the changes made in this fork, the ability to create workers with individual constraints without interfere to other workers

 * 1.7.0: Added failed_at column which can optionally be set after a certain amount of failed job attempts.
 By default failed job attempts are destroyed after about a month.